 This question often comes up and the best answer is to know who your users are and where they are located.
 Depending who those users are, the browser and desktop OS will be different.
 Keep in mind that while you design and develop an application, a new browser version might come out by time you launch it.

-We gathered information from various popular websites that specialize in browser information collection and created the chart below.
-Use the drop down menu to select a region.
+We gathered information from various popular websites that specialize in browser information collection and discovered the following:

 In North America, Chrome has 62% of the users on desktop and 41% on Mobile.
 Meanwhile, Safari comes first on Mobile OS with 52% of the users and second on Desktop/web with 15% of the users.
 Similarly, Chrome is first on Web in Europe with 63% of users, but also first on Mobile with 61% of users.